Deeraj-G/CSE-13S/asgn7/README.md

 Also got `bv_create` and `bv_delete` from Dr. Long's `bv8.h` file

-Used tutor Eric Hernandez's pseudocode for `ht.c`
+Used tutor Eric Hernandez's pseudocode for all of `ht.c`

-Got everything except `bf_create` from tutor Eric Hernandez
+Got everything in `bf.c` except `bf_create` from tutor Eric Hernandez

-Used the `while (word[i])` from https://www.educative.io/edpresso/what-is-the-tolower-function-in-c
+Used the `while (word[i])` from https://www.educative.io/edpresso/what-is-the-tolower-function-in-c for the while loop in `banhammer.c`

-Got the bulk of the `banhammer` code from tutor Eric Hernandez
+Got the bulk of the `banhammer.c` code from tutor Eric Hernandez

-Used Dr. Long's `banhammer` steps/description from the asgn7.pdf
+Used Dr. Long's `banhammer.c` steps/description from the asgn7.pdf

-Got the idea to use left shifting from miles on Discord
+Got the idea to use left shifting from miles on Discord to set the default values for the command line options

-Used the parsing module provided in the asgn7.pdf by Dr. Long
+Used the parsing module provided in the asgn7.pdf by Dr. Long in `banhammer.c`

-Got the regex pattern from tutor Eric Hernandez
+Got the regex pattern from tutor Eric Hernandez for `banhammer.c`